shmouses/AI-enabled-HTE-Li-Production/README.md

 ## Usage

 To engage with this project:

+1. **Load and Preprocess Data**
-- Begin with the 0_Load_Clean_Data.ipynb notebook to load and preprocess the data.
+   - Begin with the `0_Load_Clean_Data.ipynb` notebook to load and preprocess the data.

+2. **Explore Active Learning Methodologies**
-- Proceed to the 1_Active_Learning_Cycle.ipynb notebook to explore the active learning methodologies applied in this research.
+   - Proceed to the `1_Active_Learning_Cycle.ipynb` notebook to explore the active learning methodologies applied in this research.

+3. **Reproduce Paper Figures and Analyses**
-- Utilize the 2_Paper_Reproduction.ipynb notebook to replicate all paper figures, analyses, and supplementary information.
+   - Utilize the `2_Paper_Reproduction.ipynb` notebook to replicate all paper figures, analyses, and supplementary information.

+4. **Utilize Trained Models for Prediction**
+   - The trained GPR models, including feature standard scalers and GPR models for each of the active learning iterations, are available in the `/models` directory in `.pkl` format.
+These models can be directly loaded and used for predictions without the need for retraining.
+Instructions for loading and using these models are provided within the notebooks, ensuring that users can easily integrate these models into their work.

 ## Citing Our Work
 If you use the data, code, or findings from this study in your work, please cite our paper as follows: